 Take Vicoprofen exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Hydrocodone can slow or stop your breathing.
 Never take this medicine in larger amounts, or for longer than prescribed.
 Use the lowest dose that is effective in treating your condition.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

-Hydrocodone may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
+Hydrocodone may be habit-forming.
+Never share Vicoprofen with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away Vicoprofen is against the law.

 If you need surgery, tell the surgeon ahead of time that you are using Vicoprofen.
 You may need to stop using the medicine for a short time.

-Store Vicoprofen at room temperature away from moisture and heat.
-Keep track of the amount of medicine used.
-Hydrocodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Store at room temperature away from moisture and heat.
+Keep track of your medicine.
+Hydrocodone is a drug of abuse and you should be aware if anyone is using your Vicoprofen improperly or without a prescription.

 Vicoprofen dosing information